 Baccalaureate degree from an accredited college or university.
 Overall minimum GPA of 2.7 (3.0 preferred) on 4.0 scale for all undergraduate work or minimum 3.0 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
-The GRE or MAT are not required for students who currently hold a Master's Degree.
-Three letters of recommendation.
-Resume and written essay outlining applicant's graduate educational goals and professional objectives.
-Hold an "A" level teaching license.
+The GRE or MAT are not required for applicants with a cumulative 3.0 or above GPA baccalaureate degree or a master's degree from an accredited institution.
+Applicants must submit three letters of recommendation, resume, and written essay outlining applicant's graduate educational goals and professional objectives.
+Must hold an "A" level initial teaching license.